rastringer/ai_sec_course_resources/1_intro_to_ml/exercises.md

-# Exercises

-Now that we are already training models, have some fun!
+Now that we are already training models, let's have some fun.

 Time: 1hr.
 This may seem like a short amount of time, however, by capping the exercise to one hour we hope to avoid rabbit holes and encourage simplicity.